-A week goes by and Tiny Tim stares through the peephole of his front door, eagerly awaiting the arrival of his first ever replica.
+A week goes by and Tiny Tim stares through the peephole of his front door, eagerly awaiting the arrival of his first-ever replica.
 It has finally arrived!
-Tiny Tim throws the door open, grabs the package, shuts the door and makes a B-line to the living room.
-Like a kid on Christmas day, he sheds the replica of it's cardboard externals to gleam at the beautiful box inside.
+Tiny Tim throws the door open, grabs the package, shuts the door, and makes a beeline to the living room.
+Like a kid on Christmas day, he sheds the replica of its cardboard externals to gleam at the beautiful box inside.

-These are the changes one can make with an AEG and spring sniper rifles, but gas blowback replicas that you Green Gas or CO2 or even HPA have different methods to lower the FPS of your airsoft gun.
-We will be getting into those too!
+We will be laying out some changes you can make to an AEG and spring sniper rifles as well as gas blowback replicas.
+For different platforms that use different propellants such as Green Gas or CO2 or even HPA, different methods will be required to lower the FPS of your airsoft gun.
+We will be getting into all of these!

 How to lower the FPS of AEGs and Spring Sniper Rifles

 Starting off, we shall touch upon some of the most popular platforms that you might come across.
 Electric airsoft guns as well as spring powered airsoft guns such as airsoft snipers can usually have their FPS lowered in similar ways!